csiben/turtl-rpm/README.md

 # turtl-rpm
 Source RPMs for Fedora Linux builds of...
-Turtl: The Secure Collaboritive Notebook
+Turtl: The Secure Collaborative Notebook

 At the moment, only the desktop version is included. `turtl-desktop`, by default, plugs into <https://turtlapp.com/> and synchronizes with that server